Mental Capacity Act 2005 at a glance

 When should capacity be assessed?

 You might need to assess capacity where a person is unable to make a particular decision at a particular time because their mind or brain is affected by illness of disability.
-Lack of capacity may not be a permanent condition.
-Assessments of capacity should be time- and decision-specific.
+People’s situations may change and the capacity determination may need to be reviewed.
 You cannot decide that someone lacks capacity based upon age, appearance, condition or behaviour alone.

 The test to assess capacity